 Applicants are required to submit evidence to prove that the installation site is associated with the business and the parking area is available solely for the staff or fleet – i.e., photographic evidence or parking policy.

-If the postcode has been used by another organization, OZEV may ask for more evidence to verify that the site is used by multiple commercial entities – i.e., a letter from the landlord or site owner.
+If the postcode has been used by another organisation, OZEV may ask for more evidence to verify that the site is used by multiple commercial entities – i.e., a letter from the landlord or site owner.

 Chargepoint and Installer Requirements